2020PB/police-brutality/reports/Oregon.md

 ### Reporter shot with tear gas canister | May 31st

-Footage shows police giving curfew dispersal order to protestors.
+Footage shows police giving curfew dispersal order to protesters.
 At one point, the filmer and his fellow journalist identify themselves as a reporter.
 One officer says, "It doesn't matter."
 Several subsequent officers do accept their press credentials without issue.
 They continue to monitor the protest and are later joined by a reporter for the Eugene Weekly.

 Footage around 2 minutes shows the Eugene Weekly reporter struck at close range with a tear gas canister, that then falls to the ground and explodes.